-1821 - 2021 200 years since the Greek Revolution of 1821 and the War of Independence image
+1821 - 2021 200 years since the War of Independence image

-The revolution started
+Greek revolution started

 The revolution started a few days earlier, on the 21st of March with the siege of Kalavryta.
 5 days later they won.
 The next attack that strengthened the revolution was on the 23rd of March in Kalamata.
 The people of Mani under the guidance of Elias Mavromichalis arrived outside the city of Kalamata on the 22nd of March and managed to make the Turkish ruler hand over the city and the Turkish armaments by noon of the next day.
 After this accomplishment, the Messinian Senate sent a proclamation to the European public, announcing that the Greeks revolted for their freedom.